Ph.D. in Communication Sciences and Disorders

 At the close of the oral examination, the Academic Advisory Committee will meet to evaluate the student's resubmitted version of the paper and oral performance (see above for evaluation criteria).
 After each member of the Academic Advisory Committee evaluates the student, the faculty votes on whether or not to admit the student to candidacy.
 Faculty may vote: (1) pass (i.e., the student passed the qualifying exam and should now be considered an official doctoral student); (2) fail, but given the opportunity to retake the qualifying exam; or (3) fail, without the opportunity to retake the examination resulting in termination of the student's program.
 To pass the qualifying exam, the student must receive a favorable vote of at least two thirds of the Academic Advisory Committee members.
 In some cases the student may pass the qualifying exam but the Academic Advisory Committee may indicate the need for remediation in a specific area (i.e., the student performs satisfactorily with respect to most of the evaluation criteria but requires remediation efforts in technical writing or oral communication skills).

-If the student passes the qualifying exam and is formally accepted as a doctoral candidate, he/she must then form a doctoral committee.
+If the student passes the qualifying exam and is formally accepted as a doctoral student, he/she must then form a doctoral committee.
 The doctoral committee consists of a chairperson (a member of the graduate faculty in CSD), at least two additional graduate faculty in CSD, and at least one graduate faculty member outside the CSD Department.
 The doctoral committee must be formally appointed by the dean of the Graduate School upon recommendation of the department head.
 The doctoral committee replaces the academic advising committee; it may or may not include the same faculty members.
 The function of the doctoral committee is to work with the student to design the program of study, review and monitor academic progress on a regular basis, develop a time line for completion of the major milestones in this program, monitor progress in achieving these milestones, and administer the comprehensive examinations.

 Preparation for the Comprehensive Examination

 During the second year of study, the student prepares for the Comprehensive Examination, typically scheduled at the beginning of a semester, usually the beginning of the third year.
-The goal of the Comprehensive Examination is to evaluate the candidate's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.
+The goal of the Comprehensive Examination is to evaluate the student's knowledge of his/her major and minor content areas and the integration of these areas within the larger discipline of communication sciences and disorders.

 Comprehensive Examination (Second Doctoral Project)